Joako360/osm2city/doc/manual/how_it_works.rst

 Only settlement areas tagged in OSM with ``place=city`` or ``place=town`` are considered for further processing of built-up areas, where apartments etc. exist.
 This is because the rural types are used as default, ``place=farm`` is treated specially and values for ``place`` like ``quarter``, ``suburb``, ``neighbourhood`` do not provide extra information.
 For ``city`` and ``town`` feature types Node, Way and Relation are read from OSM, however Way and Relation are reduced to a node by using the area's centroid.
 Note that a pre-requisite for this to work is that the mapping in OSM has been done as instructed in `Key Place`_.

-In a first step all city or town places are linked to lit areas.
+In a first step all city or town places are linked to lit areas extended with specific water areas [#water]_.
 Then the zones are split into city_block objects, i.e. areas surrounded by streets — some of the polygons will be real city blocks, others will be border areas (the "city" part is not really true here - even a hamlet could in osm2city get divided into several city_blocks).
 The city blocks take over the land-use type (type can be ``non-osm`` if generated and therefore without real meaning).

 Finally depending on the place type and the distance to the centroid a given city block has, it is assigned one of the following settlement types: